MattLeRoi/dsc-phase-2-project-v3/README.md

 # Exploratory Data Analysis

-The profit and return on investment (ROI) percentage are calculated for each film and the two data sources are merged.
+The profit and return on investment (ROI = profit as a percentage of the original budget) are calculated for each film and the two data sources are merged.
 Models are created for each output - profit and ROI - showing the statistically significant factors and the effect of each.

 # Conclusion